chef/chef-web-docs/chef_master/source/server_orgs.rst

           :width: 100px
           :align: center

-     - .. tag server_rbac_clients

-       A client is an actor that has permission to access the Chef Infra Server.
+     -  A client is an actor that has permission to access the Chef Infra Server.
 A client is most often a node (on which the Chef Infra Client runs), but is also a workstation (on which knife runs), or some other machine that is configured to use the Chef Infra Server API.
 Each request to the Chef Infra Server that is made by a client uses a private key for authentication that must be authorized by the public key on the Chef Infra Server.

-       .. end_tag

 .. end_tag